pulp/pulpcore/staging_docs/admin/guides/troubleshooting.md

 Then when starting Pulp you should see a lot more information logged.

-To ensure you've enabled the settings correctly, view them with the `dynaconf list` command (for more information, see {ref}`viewing-settings`).
+To ensure you've enabled the settings correctly, view them with the `dynaconf list` command (for more information, see `viewing-settings`).
 If configured correctly you should see:

 ```
 $ dynaconf list